Pricing

 Energy charges are time-banded to be highest at times of high demand.
 Batteries pay to import, but are paid to export.

 Batteries typically import during periods with low positive rates, and export during periods with high negative rates.
-This means that the total net energy charge results in a payment.
-Operators can export more energy during lucrative red-band periods to maximize this energy payment.
+This means that the total energy charge nets out as a payment.
+Operators can export more energy during lucrative red-band periods to maximize this energy export payment.

 The total charge for a battery is determined by the balance between the fixed capacity charge and the energy export payment.
 For a high-voltage battery optimized without considering DUoS in the Midlands, these two charges almost cancel each other out, resulting in a net payment of only £700/MW/year.